 Trainers (suitable sports trainers not fashion trainers.
 Logos must be kept to a minimum.)

-Outdoor PE kit – a tracksuit or jogging pants and fleece/sweater top (different to school jumper).
+Outdoor PE kit – a dark tracksuit or jogging pants and fleece/sweater top (different to school jumper).
 The outdoor kit is not used on a weekly basis and staff will inform pupils of when they will be needing this in school.
 During the colder months of the year, children who attend after school sporting clubs will need a fleece and jogging bottoms.

 Drawstring bag to keep PE clothing in at school.
 There is limited space for storage and big sports bags are not necessary.

 Full PE kit should be worn for sporting events and after school clubs.